-Giant Schnauzers are powerful looking dogs with an imposing air about them.
-They are the epitome of agility, strength and unique looks which are just some of the reasons why the breed has become so popular with people all over the world.
-But it's not just their charming looks that get these dogs noticed because they boast wonderful personalities and rarely would a Giant Schnauzer display any sort of aggressive behaviour, unless they feel threatened that is.
+Giant Schnauzers are powerful looking dogs with an imposing air about them and they are known as a "groomed breed" because they have high maintenance coats which need to be hand stripped several times a year.
+They are the epitome of agility strength and unique looks which are just some of the reasons why the breed has become so popular with people all over the world.
+But it's not just their charming looks that get these dogs noticed because they boast wonderful personalities and rarely would a Giant Schnauzer display any sort of aggressive behaviour unless they feel threatened that is.

 The Giant Schnauzer has been around for centuries and were used in their native Germany by farmers on cattle drives.
+As such they were always highly prized herding dogs.
 For a while the popularity of the breed diminished thanks to the fact Giant Schnauzers were no longer needed to drive cattle when the railways took over this task.
-However, they proved to be a hit with people in towns and cities where these large dogs were given a different job which was one of a guard dog.
+However they proved to be a hit with people in towns and cities where these large dogs were given a different job which was one of a guard dog.
 Giant Schnauzers were even used as mascots for both butcher shops and beer halls.
-Later, early in the twentieth century, they became a preferred breed used by many police forces across Europe.
-In their native Germany, they are called Riesenschnauzers which translated means "snout".
+Later early in the twentieth century they became a preferred breed used by many police forces across Europe.
+In their native Germany they are called Riesenschnauzers which translated means "snout".

-When it comes to their coat, the Giant Schnauzer has a wiry, harsh top coat and a good undercoat.
+When it comes to their coat the Giant Schnauzer has a wiry harsh top coat and a good undercoat.
 The hair on their neck and shoulder is slightly shorter but it blends in well with the rest of a dog's body.
 The hair on their legs is harsher to the touch.
-Giant Schnauzers come in two colour types which are as follows:
+Giant Schnauzers come in two colour types which are acceptable for Kennel Club registration which are as follows:

 Dogs have dark facial masks that go with their coat colour which adds to their good looks and overall appeal.

 Giant Schnauzers mature very late which means sharing a home with one of them can be challenging for the first 12 months or so.
-They are often likened to living with difficult, adolescent teenagers.
-With this said, they are a good choice for first time owners as long as the people know just how much exercise and mental stimulation is needed to keep them happy.
+They are often likened to living with difficult adolescent teenagers.
 Then there's the cost of keeping one of these large dogs which is that much higher than many other breeds thanks to the cost of having them professionally groomed several times a year.

-Male dogs tend to be a little bit more unpredictable when they are around other male dogs and Giant Schnauzers are not good around cats and other small pets commonly found in the home, so care has to be taken when these dogs meet them.
+Male dogs tend to be a little bit more unpredictable when they are around other male dogs and Giant Schnauzers are not good around cats and other small pets commonly found in the home so care must be taken when these dogs meet them.

 The average life expectancy of a Giant Schnauzer is between 10 and 12 years when properly cared for and fed an appropriate good quality diet to suit their ages.